About the course

 - All students from non-majority English speaking countries require proof of English language proficiency, equivalent to an overall IELTS score of 6.5 with a minimum of 6.0 in each band.

 We are looking for candidates with a real passion for teaching.
 You will need to be self-motivated and resilient with a drive to make a difference to the lives of young people.
+Excellent interpersonal and communication skills are vital in classrooms of today alongside the ability to be organised and adaptable .
+As a successful candidate you will be able to provide evidence of empathy, respect and an inclusive attitude.

 Suitability to train to teach is assessed at interview.
-We recommend that applicants undertake observation time in state school prior to interview but this is not essential.
+We recommend that applicants undertake observation time in a state school prior to interview but this is not essential.

 At interview applicants will also need to show some knowledge of the school curriculum as well as the Teachers' Standards.